ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-## ScrollViewer
+### ScrollViewer

-The scroll viewer allows for viewing content that are larger than the viewing area.
+The scroll viewer allows for viewing content that is larger than the viewing area.
 The user input can then be used to shift the content within the viewing area.

-## The Dispatcher
+### The Dispatcher

 The User Interface libraries rely on a dispatcher internally to handle system events and updates the invalidated elements.
 Any changes to any of the elements needs to happen from within the dispatcher.
-In this example, we will show time on the screen.
+In this example, we will show the time on the screen.
 The time will be in a text box that is updated every second using a `Timer`.
 Since timers run in their own thread, a dispatcher invoke is needed.

 ```csharp
 static void Counter(object o) {